CamoLover/AI_PythonGame_Comparison/readme.md

 ## Conclusion
 This case study highlights the strengths and weaknesses of various AI models in generating interactive Python-based games.
 While some models demonstrated better code stability and game mechanics, others struggled with core functionalities, highlighting the current limitations in AI-generated programming.

+NOTE : The game generated are from a single prompt, in 1 chats, if you try the same prompt you may have different code, working better or not.
+This study is just a simple test, based on 1 prompt on 1 chat.